PrivyDG/chitanda/README.md

   identifier of the service ("DiscordListener" for Discord and "IRCListener@{hostname}" for IRC) to a list of administrator names.
 For Discord, the unique account identifier is used, which can be copied after enabling Developer mode in the Discord client.
-For IRC, the nickname is used.
+For IRC, the NickServ account name is used.

 Example configuration: